 Even if you buy an image from a stock photo site, you don’t own the image.
 You are only paying to use an image.
 Understand the terms and conditions before you purchase an image.

 How to avoid image formatting mistakes for your website?

-An often overlooked aspect of creating a blog or website is the visual content.
-Most bloggers are focused on creating high quality written content and then throw in a few pictures as an afterthought.
+Visual content is an often overlooked aspect of creating a blog or website.
+Most bloggers focus on creating high-quality written content and then throw in a few pictures as an afterthought.

 Here are a few of the most common image formatting mistakes to avoid on your website.

 The first thing to consider when uploading an image you want to use is the size.
 If it is too large, then your website will load much more slowly.
 This can be frustrating for customers.
 They may just decide it is taking too long and move on to a competitor.

 On the other hand, if your image is too small, it can be hard to see.
 Displaying all of the details of your product is crucial to an effective image.
 The more important factor for determining the size of the file is the megabytes or kilobytes rather than the number of pixels.
 As with most things in life, the best solution is a compromise.
 Find a size that is easy to load without sacrificing too much quality.

 Another problem people encounter with formatting their images is “pixelation.”
 This is when a picture is blurry and difficult to see because it is being stretched to fill a space larger than its original dimensions.
 To avoid this, you want to ensure that your image has between 72 and 120 pixels per inch (PPI).
 This range will keep your image looking good for the vast majority of screens.
 As an added bonus, the file size will also be manageable at this scale.
 You can use a photo editing program to change the resolution and size of the image.